eryxgames/Cargo-Hauler/README.md

 # Cargo Hauler - Space Trading Adventure
-Engaging space trading RPG with data science visualization
+(v0.1 alfa) Engaging space trading RPG with data science visualization

 ## Overview
 Cargo Hauler is a space trading simulation game where you navigate a dynamic universe, trade commodities, and upgrade your ship.